cgwire/kitsu/docs/getting-started-production/README.md

 The first line is the total number of tasks assigned to the Artist since the beginning of the Production.
 The second line, **Remaining** is what the Artist has left to do.

-If the artist still have plenty task to do, he may miss the deadline, if he only have the not started to do, there is still a chance.
-But you need to keep an eye on thoses tasks.
+If the artist still has plenty of tasks to do, he may miss the deadline.
+If he only has not started to do it, there is still a chance.
+But you need to keep an eye on those tasks.

 ## How to Know Why a Task is Late